College Faculty

 Looking to visit our collection to support your teaching?
 Communicate with us to ensure that museum space is available when you want to visit.
 Use the button below to schedule a self-guided tour.

 Interested in a specific exhibition or collection area?
-This summer, in addition to leading by-request tours, many Walters curators will offer tours of exhibitions on view.
+This Fall, in addition to leading by-request tours, many Walters curators will offer tours of exhibitions on view.
 Availability varies.
 Use the button below to request a curator-led tour.

-May—August: Take a tour of Latin American Art / Arte Latinoamericano with Ellen Hoobler, William B. Ziff, Jr., Curator of Art of the Americas.
+September–December: Take a tour of Latin American Art / Arte Latinoamericano with Ellen Hoobler, William B. Ziff, Jr., Curator of Art of the Americas.
 This tour will cover the new galleries of Latin American art, featuring works from across four millennia and 40 cultures from North, Central, and South America and the Caribbean.
-There will be a focus on the materials of the works on view, and the meanings those raw materials held and continue to hold for Indigenous cultures.
+There will be a focus on the materials of the works on view, and the meanings those materials held and continue to hold for Indigenous cultures.
 Perfect for art students!
 Times are to be coordinated after receipt of an email expressing interest.
 Capacity: 14 participants.

 We offer a variety of programs and events covering a wide array of academic topics.
 Check out our calendar of events for more details.